top of page

 Cathy Della Lucia (b.
 South Korea) is a sculptor working in Boston, MA.
 She creates multi-part sculptures from wood, ceramic, and digitally fabricated materials that are designed to come apart.
 Her work explores modularity and the relationship between the body and objects such as tools, toys, and weapons.

-Her work has been featured in Sculpture Magazine and Boston Art Review, and her recent exhibitions include the 808 Gallery at Boston University, Mazmanian Gallery at Framingham State University, Overlap Gallery (Newport, RI), and Abigail Ogilvy Gallery (Boston, MA/ Los Angeles, CA).
+Her work has been featured in Sculpture Magazine and Boston Art Review, and recent exhibitions include the 808 Gallery at Boston University, Mazmanian Gallery at Framingham State University, Overlap Gallery (Newport, RI), and Abigail Ogilvy Gallery (Boston, MA/ Los Angeles, CA).
+She received a 2025 Joan Mitchell Foundation Fellowship.

 She has participated in residencies at the Vermont Studio Center and The Blue House (Dayton, OH).
 Cathy holds a BA in Studio Art from Xavier University and an MFA in Sculpture from Boston University.
 She is currently Assistant Professor of Studio Art at Boston College, where she teaches sculpture and 3D design.